Maary11/CH_TakeHomeAssignment/README.md

 # CH_TakeHomeAssignment
-This is a implementation of a solution for [CloudHumans](https://www.cloudhumans.com)'s backend Take Home Assignment.
+This is an implementation of a solution for [CloudHumans](https://www.cloudhumans.com)'s backend Take Home Assignment.

 # How To Run
 To run this program, run the ApiProjectApplication class, located [here](https://github.com/Maatty11/CH_TakeHomeAssignment/tree/main/API_Project/src/main/java/com/CloudHumans/API_Project).